lpke/dvd-bounce/README.md

 # dvd-bounce

-Will it ever perfectly hit the corner??
+Will it hit the corner?